Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

 \subsection{The Galois Group and Its Action}

-Our goal now is to compute the ray class group of modulus $\m$ for a quadratic imaginary field $K$ and then to use that group to get a Galois action on the ray class field.
+Our goal now is to compute the ray class group of modulus $\m$ for the quadratic imaginary field $K$ and to describe its Galois action on the ray class field.

-Now, recall that the ideal class group $\Cl_K(1)$ is contained in $\Cl_K(\m)$ for any modulus $\m$.
-Thus, in order to compute the full ray class group of modulus $\m$, we also need to be able to compute the ideal class group for any quadratic imaginary field $K$.
+Recall that the ideal class group $\Cl_K(1)$ is contained in $\Cl_K(\m)$ for any modulus $\m$.
+Thus, in order to compute the full ray class group of modulus $\m$, we also need to compute the ideal class group for any quadratic imaginary field $K$.
 This part of the computation can be rather complex, and its difficulty depends on the base field.
 That is, computing the full group $\Cl_K(\m) \cong \Gal(K[\m]/K)$ can be quite difficult.
-However, computing the subgroup $\Gal(K[\m]/K[1])$ proves to be much easier using class field theory.
-The following proposition records this result.
+However, computing the subgroup $\Gal(K[\m]/K[1])$ proves to be more straightforward using class field theory.
+The following proposition describes the structure of this group.